craiglp/agon-life/README.md

 ---

-Based on the Amstrad CPC version written by Brian Chiha -- Mar 2021 https://github.com/bchiha/Ready-Z80/blob/main/03-Game_of_life/game_of_life.z80
+Based on the Amstrad CPC version written by Brian Chiha -- Mar 2021<br>
+https://github.com/bchiha/Ready-Z80/blob/main/03-Game_of_life/game_of_life.z80

-Also, got inspiration from:
+Also, got inspiration from:<br>
-Conway's game of life by Joe Helmick (c) 2019 https://gitlab.com/joe_helmick/life-rom
+Conway's game of life by Joe Helmick (c)2019<br>
+https://gitlab.com/joe_helmick/life-rom

  Game of Life is a cellular automation simulation.
 Each cell evolves based on the number